DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/01-02-03-01_anatomy-of-each-stage.md

-# Anatomy of each stage
+# Anatomy of Each Stage

 Each of these stages can be further broken down into _`define`_, _`run`_ and _`results`_ steps.
 The _`define`_ step is the responsibility of the designer while the _`run`_ and _`results`_ steps are performed by the computer.